Commerce Exam > Commerce Notes > Business Studies (BST) Class 11 > NCERT Solutions (Part - 1) - Forms of Business Organisation

 (a) Perpetual succession: It implies that a company will continue to exist until and unless it is forced by the law to wind up.
 This implies that a company, as a separate legal entity, cannot come to an end by itself and will continue to operate forever.
 It will not cease to exist even in situations such as death, retirement or insolvency of any of its members—that is, a company will continue to operate even if all its members die.

 (b) Common seal: A company is an artificial entity that is created under the law.
 Unlike human beings, it cannot sign official documents.
 This is where the role of a common seal becomes important.
-A common seal is the official signature of a company that is used by its board of directors in almost all the important official documents.
+A common seal is the official signature of a company that is used by its board of directors in almost all important official documents.
 The presence of this seal authenticates the documents, and documents with a common seal can be provided as evidence in a court of law.

 (c) Karta: The term karta is used for the head of a joint Hindu family who runs a family business.
-The karta of a Joint Hindu family is responsible for carrying out the business operations of the family business and exercising full control over the business.
+The Karta of a Joint Hindu family is responsible for carrying out the business operations of the family business and exercising full control over the business.
 He is the eldest member of the family and has unlimited liabilities along with absolute decision-making powers.

 (d) Artificial person: By the term artificial person, we mean that a company is created as a separate legal entity under the law and is a juristic person.
 However, unlike human beings, a company, as an artificial person, cannot breathe or talk, cannot sign its documents and cannot negotiate with its customers.
 In contrast, like human beings, a company does have its own life that is truly independent of the life of its members.
 Hence, because of these dissimilarities and similarities, a company is regarded as an artificial person.